uaineteine/transforms_framework/readme.md

 - All transformations should inherit from `Transform` and implement the `transforms` method.
 - The framework is designed for transparency and auditability in data pipelines by logging every important action as a structured JSON event.
+- The `PipelineTable` class is the main entry point for users who want event tracking functionality.

 ---

 ## Summary

 This framework makes your data pipeline transparent and auditable by logging every important action as a structured JSON event.
 You can trace exactly what happened to each table, when, and why.
+The `PipelineTable` class provides the main interface for loading tables and tracking transformations, while the `MetaFrame` class provides the underlying DataFrame management capabilities.